 The European Showrunner Training has a participation fee of

-• 1,500 Euros, excluding accommodation, including meals for on-site training modules
+• 2,500 Euros, excluding accommodation, including meals for on-site workshops

-• 2,500 Euros, including accommodation and meals for on-site training modules (8 days in total)
+• 3,500 Euros, including accommodation and meals for on-site workshops (8 days in total)

-The actual cost of the European Showrunner Training is significantly higher, but thanks to the support of the Creative Europe MEDIA Programme of the European Union, the Film- und Medienstiftung NRW and Netflix, we are able to offer this in-depth training for such a reasonable fee.
+The actual cost of the European Showrunner Training is significantly higher, but thanks to the support of the Creative Europe MEDIA Programme of the European Union, this in-depth training can be offered for this reasonable fee.

 Scholarships